 Karl Klopp returned to Hüttenkofen after his discharge from the army in 1918.
 Soon afterward he entered into sales negotiations regarding his property at Hüttenkofen and under economic pressure was looking for a new employment opportunity, which he found at a dairy near Passau at the Austrian border.
-There on January 1, 1920 his only son Karl was born.
+There on January 1, 1920, his only son Karl was born.

-On March 1, 1928 Karl Klopp moved back from the Passau region to Straubing, after he succeeded in being taken over by the Bavarian Justice System.
-Until his retirement he worked in the County Justice Office in Straubing.
+On March 1, 1928, Karl Klopp moved back from the Passau region to Straubing, after he succeeded in being taken over by the Bavarian Justice System.
+Until his retirement, he worked in the County Justice Office in Straubing.
 It appears that Karl was removed prematurely from his employment because of differences with the Nazis, who were in the process of controlling Germany’s justice system.

-After WWII in the early 1950’s as an invited China veteran in the Anniversary Reunion of the Seventh US Cavalry Division, which during that time happened to be stationed in Straubing-Mittelhardtshausen.
+After WWII in the early 1950s as an invited China veteran in the Anniversary Reunion of the Seventh US Cavalry Division, which during that time happened to be stationed in Straubing-Mittelhardtshausen.

-After his father’s death on June 9, 1957 in Straubing, his son Karl bequeathed a compilation of documents and certificates to the historical military office in Freiburg, Breisgau.
-Friedrich Karl Otto Klopp, who was buried in the Straubing main cemetary, had three children: Luise, born on 29.12.1907; Auguste on 1.12.1908 and Karl on 1.1.1920.
+After his father’s death on June 9, 1957, in Straubing, his son Karl bequeathed a compilation of documents and certificates to the historical military office in Freiburg, Breisgau.
+Friedrich Karl Otto Klopp, who was buried in the Straubing main cemetery, had three children: Luise, born on 29.12.1907; Auguste on 1.12.1908 and Karl on 1.1.1920.
 Here ends the report on the third child of Peter Friedrich and Emma Klopp.